ura-design-system/isomerpages-boa/_register/6-application-forms.md

 **C) Professional Interview under Section 15(2)(c) of the Architects Act**

 Applicant must have, after obtaining his qualifications:
-(i)	acquired not less than 10 years of such practical experience in architectural work as may be recognised by the Board (ii)	received any commendation or award at any international architectural event, or from any professional body whose architectural degree or qualification is recognised by the Board
+(i)	acquired not less than 10 years of such practical experience in architectural work as may be recognised by the Board;
+(ii)	received any commendation or award at any international architectural event, or from any professional body whose architectural degree or qualification is recognised by the Board.

 Guidelines: